trianglefraternitymtu/slack-bridge/README.md

 - virtualenv
 - Heroku CLI
 - Redis
- - You can use the one from your Heroku instance it you know what you're looking for
+ - You can use the one from your Heroku instance, if you know what you're looking for

 0. Checkout the repository